secureworks/dalton/README.rst

         restart: always

 To add a specification for Suricata 4.0.2 (if it exists) just change the SURI_VERSION arg value from '3.2.3' to '4.0.2'.
-The other places the version is used here ('image', 'container_name', etc.) are there to provide useful labels for easier management of the Dalton Agent containers.
-Example Suricata 4.0.2
+This will cause that version of Suricata to be downloaded and built.
+The service name (e.g. 'agent-suricata-3.2.3') container name, and image name should also be updated to be unique.
+Multiple Agents with the same engine/version can be run by keeping the ``SURI_VERSION`` and image name the same but

-specification:
+Example Suricata 4.0.2 specification:

 .. code:: yaml